About Riccardo Budini

 – Tribeca at Soho Gallery.
 A venue run by retired NYtimes photojournalists (New York City)

-– Rome, Italy – at Ex Cartiera Latina (an old paper mill converted into a museum space which incidentally I collaborated in the restauration works as an architect years before)
+– Rome, Italy – at Ex Cartiera Latina (an old paper mill converted into a museum space)

-Riccardo worked for governmental cultural bodies like the US National Gallery of Art, Center for Advanced Study in the Visual Arts (CASVA), Washington D.C., the Italian Ministry of Cultural Heritage in Rome, the Spanish San Martin Pinario Museum and U.S.C.
-University of Santiago de Compostela.
-Amongst its private clients Riccardo counts on Bulgari Image dept., Hilton Hotels and Resorts, Solaria Corporation, iGuzzini lighting s.p.a.
+Riccardo worked for governmental cultural bodies like the US National Gallery of Art, Center for Advanced Study in the Visual Arts (CASVA), Washington D.C., the Italian Ministry of Cultural Heritage in Rome, the Senate of the Italian Republic, the Spanish San Martin Pinario Museum and U.S.C.
+University of Santiago de Compostela, the Italian ROMA TRE university.
+Amongst its private clients Riccardo counts on Bulgari Image dept., Hilton Hotels and Resorts, Rimowa GmbH., Solaria Corporation, iGuzzini lighting s.p.a.
 He’s also listed as a General Electric Lighting photography supplier and has been a contract photographer for other international companies.

-Member of National Union of Journalists (NUJ) and International Federation of Journalists (IFJ)
+Member of National Union of Journalists (NUJ) of London / Dublin and International Federation of Journalists (IFJ)